datawire/datawire-connect/0.4/_sources/cli/inviteUser.txt

 Constraints and Usage Notes
 %%%%%%%%%%%%%%%%%%%%%%%%%%%

-If this option is specified, the user cannot create services within the organization.
+If this option is specified, the user cannot create or use services within the organization.

 ..
    JMK what can they do? currently users cannot see services they did not create